Why and how we plan outages

 Why we plan power outages

 We must perform work on the electrical system to maintain its safe and efficient operation.
-To ensure the safety of work crews and the public, some of this work can only be done with the power lines de-energized, which usually means an outage for some customers.
+To ensure the safety of work crews and the public, some of this work can only be completed with the power lines de-energized, which usually means an outage for some customers.

 By planning the outage and doing the necessary work, our crews can prevent a potential unplanned emergency outage in the future, where a part of the system unexpectedly fails or malfunctions.